National Conservation Zoo

 Head of Field Programmes • Field Programmes

-Scott Wilson is the Head of Field Programmes, with over 20 years of experience of designing and managing field conservation projects and partnerships within the zoo sector, across various regions and disciplines.
-He is a qualified chartered manager, leading a highly effective team delivering evidenced conservation impact.
+Scott has over 20 years of experience of designing and managing field conservation projects and partnerships within the zoo sector, across various regions and disciplines.